The DEVON ACRES CSA for the 2018 growing season

 THE CSA WORKS by having the CSA share members make a CSA payment, in whole or in part, as soon as can be done after the first of February, well before the start of the vegetable growing season.
 The CSA vegetable season runs from around the middle to the end of June, every week, until around the middle or the end of October.
 This is a total of about 20 weeks.
 CSA share members come out to the farm on the same day each week, either Tuesday or Thursday, one or the other but the same day each week, until the end of the season, to pick up that week’s freshly harvested vegetables.
 The pick up time is from 4 in the afternoon until 7 or later in the evening.
 The veggies are gathered fresh each day, with a few exceptions, and placed out on tables on pick up days where CSA members can choose which they’d like to have.
 We have a list posted at the pick up tables with the suggested amounts to be taken for each type of herb or vegetable.
 One or more of us, the farmers, is always there to help out or to answer questions.

 THE LIST OF VEGETABLES THAT WE PLANT

 We’ll make attempts at growing all these various vegetables and more.
-Some vegetables will produce huge harvests while other things may be disappointing.
-The results always vary due to things such as weather and unusual insect or disease problems and each year is different and not possible to predict.
+Some vegetables will produce huge harvests while other things may be hugely disappointing.
+The results vary mainly due to things such as weather and unusual insect or disease problems Each year is different and not possible to predict.
 We also will be growing herbs such as Parsley, Sage, Oregano, Mint, Savory, and more.
-Also not on the list is potatoes but we grow several varieties of these too.
+Not on the list are the several varieties of potatoes that we grow.

 Arugula usually late in the season